ilvidel/blog/content/en/post/emigrante.md

 ---
-title: Emigrant
+Title: emigrant
-slug: emigrante
+Slug: emigrant
-date: 2016-04-10
+Date: 2016-04-10
-tags: ["emigrante"]
+Tags: ["emigrant"]
-categories:
+Categories:
-  - personal
+  - staff
 thumbnail: /img/embarque.jpg
 ---

-I'm an emigrant.
-Or an immigrant, depending on how you look at it.
-Both, rather.
-I came to Bristol to work.
-I'm going to start this *blog* to share interesting things about my time in the UK.
-I'd like it to serve as a way for my people to know how I'm doing and what I see and do here, although I hope that doesn't stop them from writing and/or calling me from time to time.
+I am an emigrant.
+Or an immigrant, as you look.
+The two things, more good.
+I have come to Bristol to work.
+I'm going to start this *blog * To tell here the things that seem curious about me stay in the United Kingdom.
+I would like it to serve my people know how I go and what I see and do here, although I hope that does not prevents them from writing and/or calling me from time to time.

-I don't know how long I'll be able to write this; these things usually bore me, but I'll try to update it regularly.
-I've been here for two months now, and I've already written a few things about this time.
-Instead of putting everything together, I'd like to update every week or two, so I'll put the posts in the queue so they'll upload automatically.
+I don't know how much I will endure by writing this, these things usually bore, but I will try to update it regularly.
+I've been two months Here, and I have some already written things of this time.
+Rather put everything together, I would like to update every week or two weeks, So I will put the * posts * in the tail, so that they leave climbing alone.

 I hope you read me!